mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 The `service` resource describes long running processes like those you would manage with an `init.d` script; in this example, it just makes sure the process labelled `sshd` is running.

 I've shown examples using `puppet apply` but, in real life, you would probably use a different approach altogether: by having a separate Puppet Master server and having your nodes all run the Puppet Agent, you would actually store your configuration on the Master and watch it be applied every 30 minutes by default on all nodes.
-This is how you can be reasonably confident of your systems' consistency but to keep things simple, we're going to leave that out for now.
+This is how you can be reasonably confident of your systems&rsquo; consistency but to keep things simple, we're going to leave that out for now.

 <h2 id="the-better-way">The Better Way</h2>